Error Reporting in Parsing Expression Grammars: Introduction

+In this paper, we show how grammar writers can use this error reporting technique even in PEG implementations that do not implement it, by making use of semantic actions that expose the current position in the input and the possibility to access some form of mutable state associated with the parsing process.

-We also propose a complementary approach for error reporting in PEGs, based on the concept of \emph{labeled failures}, inspired by the standard exception handling mechanisms of programming languages.
+We also propose a complementary approach for error reporting in PEGs, based on the concept of \emph{labeled failures}, inspired by the standard exception handling mechanisms as found in programming languages.
 Instead of just failing, a labeled PEG can produce different kinds of failure labels using a {\em throw} operator.
 Each label can be tied to a more specific error message.
 PEGs can also {\em catch} such labeled failures, via a change to the ordered choice operator.
 We formalize labeled failures as an extension of the semantics of regular PEGs.

-With labeled PEGs, we can express some alternative error reporting techniques from parsers expressed in terms of parser combinators that, like PEGs, also rely on top-down parsing with local backtracking.
-We can also encode predictive parsing in a PEG, as long as the decision procedure can be expressed in the PEG formalism, and show how to do that for $LL(*)$ parsing, a powerful predictive parsing strategy.
+With labeled PEGs we can express some alternative error reporting techniques for top-down parsers with local backtracking.
+We can also encode predictive parsing in a PEG, and we show how to do that for $LL(*)$ parsing, a powerful predictive parsing strategy.

-The rest of this paper is organized as follows: Section~\ref{sec:pegs} contextualizes the problem of error handling in PEGs, explains in detail the failure tracking heuristic, and shows how it can be realized in PEG implementations that do not support it directly; Section~\ref{sec:rel} discusses related work on error reporting for top-down parsers with backtracking; Section~\ref{sec:semfarther} formalizes two versions of the failure tracking heuristic, and discusses some of its issues.
-Section~\ref{sec:lf} introduces and formalizes the concept of labeled failures, and shows how to use it for error reporting.
-Section~\ref{sec:labelsfft} compares the error messages generated by a parser based on the failure tracking heuristic with the ones generated by a parser based on labeled failures.
-Section~\ref{sec:labelsrelated} shows how labeled failures can encode some of the techniques of Section~\ref{sec:rel}, as well as predictive parsing.
-Finally, Section~\ref{sec:conc} gives some concluding remarks.
+The rest of this paper is organized as follows: Section~\ref{sec:pegs} contextualizes the problem of error handling in PEGs, explains in detail the failure tracking heuristic, and shows how it can be realized in PEG implementations that do not support it directly; Section~\ref{sec:rel} discusses related work on error reporting for top-down parsers with backtracking; Section~\ref{sec:lf} introduces and formalizes the concept of labeled failures, and shows how to use it for error reporting; Section~\ref{sec:labelsfft} compares the error messages generated by a parser based on the failure tracking heuristic with the ones generated by a parser based on labeled failures; Section~\ref{sec:labelsrelated} shows how labeled failures can encode some of the techniques of Section~\ref{sec:rel}, as well as predictive parsing; finally, Section~\ref{sec:conc} gives some concluding remarks.